KRMisha/Makefile/README.md

 ### Cleaning

-#### Removing the copied assets from the current `bin` directory
+#### Removing the copied assets from all `bin` directories

 ```sh
 make cleanassets
 ```

-This will remove all the files in the current `bin` directory except the executable.
+This will remove all the files in all `bin` directories except the executable.

 #### Removing the entire `build` and `bin` directories